aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 built-in support for embedding a [Typebot](https://typebot.io) conversation directly.
 The separate `mhtp-typebot-chat` plugin is no longer required.

 The embed uses `https://typebot.io/` by default.
-You can adjust the base URL by hooking into the `mhtp_typebot_embed_base` filter if your Typebot instance requires a different domain.
+You can adjust the base URL by hooking into the `mhtp_typebot_embed_base` filter if your Typebot instance requires a different domain (for example `https://embed.typebot.io/`).

 When embedding via Typebot the conversation transcript can't be exported, so the **Descargar conversación** button is hidden until a storage